ropensci-archive/cleanEHR/paper/paper.md

 care units at Cambridge, Guys/Kings/St Thomas', Imperial, Oxford, UCL Hospitals.

-The purpose of cleanEHR is to enable researchers to answer clinical questions that are important to patients. cleanEHR is created to address various data reliability and accessibility problems.
-It provides a platform that enables data manipulation, transformation, reduction, anonymisation, cleaning and validation with a friendly user interface which empowers non-programmers to conduct basic data analysis by simply writing a human-readable configuration file.
-The increased adoption of high resolution EHRs has created novel opportunities for researchers, clinicians and data scientists to access large, enriched patient databases [@icnarc] [@mimic].
+The increased adoption of high resolution longitudinal EHRs has created novel opportunities for researchers, clinicians and data scientists to access large, enriched patient databases [@icnarc] [@mimic].
+The purpose of cleanEHR is to enable researchers to answer clinical questions that are important to patients. cleanEHR is a solution to address various data reliability and accessibility problems as well.
+It provides a platform that enables data manipulation, transformation, reduction, cleaning and validation with a friendly user interface which empowers non-programmers to conduct basic data analysis by simply writing a human-readable configuration file.

 # High resolution longitudinal EHR: CCHIC

 CCHIC database has in total collected 22,628 admissions (18,074 unique patients) from 2014 to 2017.
 It contains 119 million data points (mean 6626 data points per patient).
 The recruited patients have an age range from 18 to 116 years old.
-Physiological, laboratory, drugs and nursing information are recorded during the stay of ICU in different record frequency.
+Physiological, laboratory, drugs and nursing information are the longitudinal data recorded during a patient's stay of the ICU.
 The full list of longitudinal data collected by CCHIC is listed below.

 ![List of CCHIC longitudinal data fields](graph/item_ref_time.png)